 Each of the above systems will largely meet the needs of your business and as such, the key (and first) consideration isn’t which platform you should choose, but rather who you should enlist to help you.
 In our free guide, The Alternative Guide to Buying ERP, we highlight how you can modernise your approach to ERP selection and ensure your deployment project is a success.

 Your choice of partner will truly impact the success of your enterprise resource planning deployment project, so choosing the right partner – one which has the expertise and ‘fit’ you are looking for – will put you on the path to progress.

-For most businesses planning to implement an enterprise resource planning system via a partner, the main factor is always the price.
-In these projects, there are often several ‘costs’ to consider: the cost of deployment, the cost of support, the cost of training and so on.
-As a result, many businesses try to get a fixed or estimated cost from a partner upfront, typically choosing one that is ‘less expensive’.
+When implementing an Enterprise Resource Planning system, cost is always a key consideration.
+There are often several ‘costs’ to consider: the cost of deployment, the cost of support, the cost of training and so on.
+Many businesses try to get a fixed or estimated cost from a Partner upfront, typically choosing one that is ‘less expensive’.

-But while every business wants to keep project costs low, choosing a ‘less expensive’ partner is no guarantee of savings.
-If anything, they could cost more in the long run!
-The truth is that the cost of an enterprise resource planning implementation project – regardless of the initial estimate or fixed cost given – will be wholly dependent on the hours (or days) spent on it.
-Therefore, the best way to control the cost of a project is to look at other factors (the partner’s people, culture, methodology and expertise) and mitigate potential risk.
+But choosing a ‘less expensive’ Partner is no guarantee.
+The truth is that the cost of an Enterprise Resource Planning implementation project – regardless of the initial estimate or fixed cost given – is dependent on the days spent on it.
+The best way to control the cost is to look at other factors, e.g. the partner’s people, culture, methodology and expertise, to mitigate potential risk.